 Social media has made it very easy to keep track of who is doing what in your network – and especially who is having trouble.
 That’s where you come in.
 For example, look at your network’s LinkedIn posts.
 If you see someone you know having trouble with cycle time, or something similar that a Lean engagement or a DMAIC could help, there’s your project!

-Old employers, past colleagues, former professors are all great resources to reach out to.
+Old employers, past colleagues, and former professors are all great resources to reach out to.

 Seek Outside Business Advisors